-- 1. Due to possible appeals proceedings, the work that has been assessed or assessable evidence of the work, with the exception of three dimensional work, must be retained for at least two years after the date of assessment of the work.
+- Due to possible appeals proceedings, the work that has been assessed or assessable evidence of the work, with the exception of three dimensional work and the audio recording of an oral examination, must be retained for at least two years after the date of assessment of the work.
 Three dimensional work must be retained for at least eight weeks after the results have been published by the examiner. - 2.
-In contravention to paragraph 1, and in connection with the re-accreditation of study programmes, successfully completed Master's theses and the related evaluation forms must be retained for at least seven years. - 3.
-In the event that no result has been published, the term referred to in paragraph 1 will commence on the date on which the examination is held or the practical is completed. - 4.
+An audio recording of an oral examination shall be stored for 2 months to be counted from the registration of the grade in Osiris.
+In case of a complaint or objection, the audio recording will have to be stored longer.
+The examiner is responsible for the removal of the audio recording after 2 months and for the safe storage of the audio recording during this time.
+The storage of the audio recording should be on an official TU Delft storage, such as SURFdrive, or TU network storage, and should only be accessible by the examiner(s) and on request to the Board of Examiners. - 3.
+In contravention to paragraph 1, and in connection with the re-accreditation of study programmes, successfully completed Master's theses and the related evaluation forms must be retained for at least seven years. - 4.
+In the event that no result has been published, the term referred to in paragraph 1 will commence on the date on which the examination is held or the practical is completed. - 5.
 The results of examinations will be retained by the Student Administration for a period of 10 years at the least.